apigee/devrel/tools/decrypt-hybrid-assets/README.md

 ## Description

-Image, your trial Apigee hybrid organisation was deleted.
+Imagine, your trial Apigee hybrid organisation was deleted.
 The only thing that's left is a running runtime.

 No need to panic.